venkataprabhav/MobileApp_VegFoods/README.md

 # VegFoods Restaurant App
-Mobile Application for a restaurant chain named 'VegFoods'.
+Mobile Application for a hypothetical restaurant chain named 'VegFoods'.

-This Application was made using C# and Xamarin using Visual Studio - .NET MAUI
+This Application was made using C# and Xamarin using Microsoft Visual Studio - .NET MAUI

-A User can login and register with their email.
+Users can login and register with their email.
 Account details of users are stored in a database.

 The app contains a Menu where one can browse the options of dishes.
 Uses JSON file to retrieve data.